 Be kind to yourself and your partner.
 This is a challenging dance in many ways!
 It takes most people about a year before they start to really feel comfortable navigating the social floor, just with the basic movements of the dance.
 Just like building a house, you want a very solid foundation!
 This is key to building the rest of your dance!
 Be kind especially to the leaders, as the learning curve for the leaders early on is much steeper than for the followers.
 (In the beginning… the followers hard work comes further down the road!)

-Tangogypsies offers workshops for newcomers and experienced dancers, as well as special weekend events throughout the year.
+Tangogypsies offers workshops for newcomers and experienced dancers, private lessons, as well as special weekend events.
 Watch for these special events on my announce list or website- www.tangogypsies.com

 We are fortunate to have more and more opportunities to study and dance within the SE region, with Tango groups throughout the SE.

 Generally, there are more women than men at any given event- Just the way it is.
 I also encourage dancers to learn both roles.
 This offers valuable perspective in the learning process, AND women do not have to sit and wait at a social event if they can lead!

 There is a facebook group- Asheville Tango Community for much more about events all over the Southeast and beyond.
 This is where most events are listed.
 I also keep my website up to date for TANGOGYPSIES events. https://www.facebook.com/groups/271226862945792